With so many things changing because of the COVID-19 situation, I wanted to check in with you and share what I can.

 The real estate market is going to be affected by this and so, First time home buyer must pay heed.
 Demand has dropped because buyers are staying at home, if supply remains the same, there will be a downward pressure on prices (basic economics).
 I don’t know what will happen with inventory levels, some sellers (particularly ones living in their homes) are pausing their listings right now.
 Depending on how buyers react after the dust settles, we will see how much demand is affected.

 The Fed’s rate to banks right now is 0%, so we will hopefully see interest rates come down soon.
-At the moment there is a bump up in rates, because so many people are refinancing.
+The property development finance london says that at the moment there is a bump up in rates, because so many people are refinancing.

 Mortgage buyer Freddie Mac reported Thursday that the average rate on the benchmark 30-year loan jumped to 3.65% this week from 3.36% last week.